2012 United States presidential election in Colorado: Democratic caucuses

-Republican
+Republican caucuses

-The Republican caucuses were held on "Republican Party Precinct Caucus Day" (February 7, 2012).
-Caucus locations opened on 9 PM, February 7, 2012, with 36 delegates at stake; 33 of which are tied to the caucuses while 3 are unpledged RNC delegates.
-The event occurred alongside the Minnesota Republican caucuses as well the Missouri Republican primary.
-The race was widely expected to be won by Mitt Romney even on the day of the caucus, but a strong surge by Rick Santorum across all three races that day carried him to a close victory.
+The 2012 Colorado Republican presidential caucuses took place on 7 February 2012.
+It was part of the 2012 Republican Party presidential primaries.
+The race was widely expected to be won by Mitt Romney even on the day of the caucus, but a strong surge by Rick Santorum across all three races that day carried him to a close victory; however, the delegates were not legally bound to follow voter preferences and most voted for Romney.